actualbudget/actual/docs/transactions/transfers.md

 ## Deleting a transfer

 Delete a transfer the same way you delete any transaction: hover over it and press the **X** on the left.
-Deleting a transfer transactions always deletes both transactions in each account.
+Deleting a transfer transaction always deletes both the transaction in the currently open account, as well as the transfer transaction in the other account.

 ## Transfer Categories